sinimimi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #5.
 Creating a variable that lists all environmental variables
 #6.
 See all variables: local, environment and functions
 #7.
 Create a script that creates a new local variable
+#8.
+Creating a script that creates a new gloabl variable